Skip to main content

 • Compound interest earns interest on both the principal balance and previously accrued interest.

-• Compound interest is common for savings accounts and investment accounts.
+• Compound interest is commonly used with both savings accounts and investment accounts.

-• The longer you keep your money in an account, the more compound interest it may earn.
+• The longer you keep money in your account, the more compound interest it may earn, potentially growing your savings faster.

 What Is Compound Interest?

-Compounding is the way interest is calculated for many savings products.
-Compound interest accrues not only on the principal balance, but also on the previously earned interest in the account.
-Essentially, you’re earning “interest on interest” each period… and that becomes the power of compounding.1
+Compound interest is the way interest is calculated for many savings accounts and other deposit products.
+It accrues not only on the principal balance, but also on the previously earned interest in the account.
+Essentially, you’re earning “interest on interest” each period.
+A quick note: savings products express rates as Annual Percentage Yields (APY) which factor in the benefit of compounding interest.

-Time makes compounding even more fun because, each time the calculation compounds, there is an acceleration.
-So when it’s your money, the more time the money is in the account, the more interest it may earn exponentially.
+Time makes compounding even more beneficial because each time the calculation compounds, there is an acceleration or an increase in the money you can earn.
+The more money you have in the account, and the longer you leave it in that account, the more interest it may earn, which could help your savings grow exponentially.

 Compound Interest Periods

-The rate that your money grows at depends on the account’s compounding frequency.
-Many accounts compound interest daily, but some compound monthly or annually which may result in lower returns because that interest-on-interest calculation occurs less often.
+The rate at which your money grows depends on the account’s compounding frequency.
+Many accounts compound interest daily, but some compound monthly or annually, which may result in lower returns because the interest-on-interest calculation occurs less often.

 Account Type